FromZeus/small_tools_mirantis/dependency_list_former/Readme.rst

 config.yaml
 ^^^^^^^^^^^

-* PyFilePath - location of .py file which will be processed
+* PyFilePath - Location of .py file which will be processed
-* StartDirPath - location of directory from which .py file will be started
+* StartDirPath - Location of directory from which .py file will be started